 In its nearly 200 years, this building has served as a tavern. a farmhouse,

 Erected 2015 by The Ohio National Road Association, Inc.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Red Brick Tavern (about 600 feet away, measured in a direct line); The Molly Caren Agricultural Center (approx. 2.1 miles away); Alder Cabin (approx. 3Ĺ miles away); War Savings Stamps (approx. 4.1 miles away); First White Settlers of Madison County (approx. 4.1 miles away); Madison County World War Roll of Honor (approx. 4.1 miles away); Madison County Veteransí War Memorial (approx. 4.1 miles away); Plumwood Veterans Memorial (approx. 4.9 miles away).
+Red Brick Tavern (about 600 feet away, measured in a direct line); The Molly Caren Agricultural Center (approx. 2.1 miles away); Alder Cabin (approx. 3˝ miles away); First United Methodist Church (approx. 4.1 miles away); War Savings Stamps (approx. 4.1 miles away); First White Settlers of Madison County (approx. 4.1 miles away); Madison County World War Roll of Honor (approx. 4.1 miles away); Madison County Veterans’ War Memorial (approx. 4.1 miles away).

 Additional keywords.
 Old National Road

 Credits.
 This page was last revised on August 23, 2016.
-This page originally submitted on August 17, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 252 times since then and 3 times this year.
+It was originally submitted on August 17, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 345 times since then and 33 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 17, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.